cognitedata/cognite-synthetic-tags/README.md

 ### Multiple Data Stores

-`Tag` class supports specifying a string key for an alternative data store.
+`Tag` class supports specifying a string key for an alternative data store (a.k.a. the fetch function).
 The corresponding argument has to be present in the `TagResolver` constructor call.
 This allows us to mix and match values from tags obtained from separate CDF API calls.

 For example, we can fetch a single average value of a time series and then multiply it with a series of values from another time series (or, indeed, the same one if desired):